-There is risk in remaking any film that achieved critical acclaim; a risk further elevated when the film in question won the Un Certain Regard category at Cannes in 2015.
-But now and again a remake gets it right, honouring the original while finding a new distinct voice.
-Directed by Jeremy Sims, Rams is one of those rare movies.
-The themes of masculinity, rural isolation and community held in Grímur Hákonarson’s Icelandic original, intact, yet different in perspective.
-Meanwhile, Iceland’s sweeping vistas are replaced with the arid heat of Western Australia in a thoughtful, assured and engaging slice of Icelandic inspired Aussie drama.
+There is risk in remaking any film that achieved critical acclaim; a risk further elevated when the movie in question won the Un Certain Regard category at Cannes in 2015.
+But now and again, a remake gets it right, honouring the original while finding a new distinct voice.
+Directed by Jeremy Sims, Rams is one of those rare movies, the original Icelandic films themes of masculinity, rural isolation and community intact, yet viewed from a different perspective.

-However, as Les’ prize-winning ram is diagnosed with Ovine Johne’s Disease, the brothers shared, but separate lives are turned upside down.
-Their isolation invaded by government officials intent on stripping away their livelihood.
-With the resulting turmoil threatening the very fabric of the wider town economy.
+However, as Les’ prize-winning ram is diagnosed with Ovine Johne’s Disease, the brothers shared but separate lives are turned upside down.
+Here their isolation is invaded by government officials intent on stripping away their livelihood, threatening the very fabric of the wider town’s economy.
 However, Colin has a plan that might save his years of work, but at what risk to everyone around him?
-Meanwhile, as quarantine exposes old family wounds, the brothers must ultimately decide to face their past in securing their future.

-Of course, as with any remake, there will be those who ask why?
-After all, the original surely covered similar ground and carried similar meaning.
-For me, Grímur Hákonarson’s original remains my prefered choice.
-However, that does not mean Sim’s version is any less skilful.
-And in providing us with a new cultural perspective on an award-winning story, this film is far more than a mere copy; it is a richly textured comedy/drama bathed in love and care.
-Only time will tell whether Sims remake will earn similar adoration to that of the original, but as remakes go, this is one of the best you will find.
+Of course, as with any remake, there will be those who ask, why?
+After all, the original surely covered similar ground and carried identical meaning.
+Grímur Hákonarson’s original remains my prefered choice; however, that does not mean Sims’ version is any less skilful.
+In providing a new cultural perspective on an award-winning story, Rams is far more than a mere copy; it is a richly textured comedy/drama bathed in love and care.
+Only time will tell whether Sims’ remake will earn similar adoration to the original, but as remakes go, this is one of the best you will find.